sagebei/cdl/README.md

 [![C++](https://img.shields.io/badge/C++-17-blue.svg?style=flat&logo=c%2B%2B)]()
 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](./license)

-[Condorcet Domain Library (CDL)](https://arxiv.org/pdf/2309.06306.pdf) is a flexible header-only library written in C++ and offers Python Interfaces as a module that can be installed and used globally, enabling users to seamlessly integrate with tools written in Python.
-(CDL) provides a wide range of functionalities pertaining to Condorcet Domains (CD) and forbidden permutation, including
+[Condorcet Domain Library (CDL)](https://arxiv.org/pdf/2309.06306.pdf) is a flexible header-only library written in C++ and offers Python Interfaces as a module that can beinstalled and used globally, enabling users to seamlessly integrate with tools written in Python.
+CDL provides a wide range of functionalities pertaining to Condorcet Domains (CD) and forbidden permutation, including
 - Ordering k-tuples, and rule initialization and assignment;
 - Domain construction and size calculation;
+- find complete of never conditions that a domain satisfies;
 - Subset functions and domain types verification;
-- Hashing, identifying and removing non-isomorphic domains;
+- Hashing, identifying and generating non-isomorphic domains;
 - Native support for general forbidden permutation domains;
 - Support all 6 rules: `1N3`, `3N1`, `2N3`, `2N1`, `1N2` and `3N2`;
 - and much more.

-CDL supports all major operating systems, including Windows, Linux and MacOS.
-Users can install it as a python module using the provided bash scripts.
+CDL supports all major operating systems, including Windows, MacOS and Linux distributions.
+Users can install it as a python module using
+`pip install condorcet-domain`.
+Note that the module name in Python script is `cdl`.
+See below for examples.

 Directory structure:
 - algorithms: for testing and benchmarking many learning algorithms, like genetic algorithms, reinforcement learning algorithms, and local search algorithms, etc.
 - bind: export all the C++ classes and functions to a python module and provide the bash script install it.
 - core: the key functionality for manipulating tuple-rules and performing domain-related operations.
-- python: provide depth-first and breast-first Prioritised Restriction Search (PRS) search algorithms
+- python: provides depth-first and breast-first Prioritised Restriction Search (PRS) search algorithms
-- utils: provide functionss
+- utils: provides extra functions such processing MUCDs from [Condorcet domains](http://abel.math.umu.se/~klasm/Data/CONDORCET/MUCDS/)
+- hpc: contains example Bash scripts for running Python scripts using CDL on High Performance Computing machines.

 ## Get started with Python